 Hi there Forex Traders!

 Today’s article is focused on anticipating trend reversals in forex.
-When could Forex traders expect a trend to end?
+When can Forex traders expect a trend to end?
 What signs are visible and looming on the horizon when the trend is losing steam?
-We will take a look into this through the framework of trends, reversal trading, and impact of reversal signals.
+Find the answers to these questions and more in this article on forex trend reversals.
+We'll take a look into the framework of trends, reversal trading, and the impact of reversal signals.

 And as a proof of evidence, we implement our specific trending strategy ourselves and made the following past trades: GNPZD +2.5, NZDJPY +2, GBPJPY, +0.3, EURJPY 0, AUDJPY 0, USDJPY -1, CADJPY -1 for +2.8 total this week.

-Once the Forex market is a trend, the end will one day unfold and the trend will stop.
-But how will it stop and when?
-Will it make a small pullback or a big retracement, or will the currency pair make a reversal in fact?
-These questions are difficult to answer and that is why with the trend trading has higher statistical odds of success.
-And that is why when trading trend reversals, the Forex trader needs to have a trend reversal trading strategy to offset the lower odds of trading success with higher reward to risk ratios in order to retain and remain profitable (unless a trader has a proven method which allows for lower r:r).
+This is why trend trading has higher statistical odds of success.
+And that is why when trading trend reversals, the Forex trader needs to have a trend reversal trading strategy to offset the lower odds of trading success.
+You need a higher reward to risk ratios in order to retain and remain profitable (unless a trader has a proven method which allows for lower r:r).

-Trading trend reversals are usually speaking only recommended for traders with at least 5 years of Forex trading experience, and sometimes 7-10+ years.
-Until then, focusing on with the trend setups is the basic premise and the reason is simple: trading with the trend is already tough enough.
+Trading trend reversals are usually recommended for traders with at least 5 years of Forex trading experience, and sometimes 7-10+ years.
+Until then, focusing on trend setups is the basic premise.
+The reason is simple: trading with the trend is already tough enough.
 First trend trading needs to be mastered.

-Focusing on with the trend trades is NOT as easy as it might seem.
+Focusing on the trend trades is NOT as easy as it might seem.
 Why?
-Many Forex traders want to be in a trade right now and right here and trade the Forex regardless whether the market is setup sufficiently for their edge to materialize.
+Many Forex traders want to be in a trade right now.
+Many traders trade the Forex regardless of whether the market is set up sufficiently for their edge to materialize.
 Missing a trade is often unbearable for a trader, but chasing the market is hazardous for the equity curve and profitability.
 Other potential reasons for that could be a lack of trust in the trend and the attractiveness of picking a top or bottom.
 However, the middle 60-80% of the trend is the real juicy part traders should be targeting.

 Impact of Reversal Signals

-Watching out for reversal signals always makes sense.
-Regardless of the fact if you are with the trend trader or reversal trader, or both, watching out for reversal signs is a very important part of trading.
+Watching out for reversal signals is always important.
+Regardless of the fact if you are with the trend trader or reversal trader (or both), watching out for reversal signs is a very important part of trading.
 Reversal traders use these signals to establish their entries.
 With-the-trend traders use these signals to exit their trades and/or refrain from trading with the trend.
 By keeping an eye on the reversal signals, the with-the-trend trader becomes a smart trend trader.

 Reversal signals could have various impacts such as:

-- If sideways move takes too long in time, then it will become a range (point 4)
+- If the sideways move takes too long in time, then it will become a range (point 4).

-2) Active retracement - price moves in counter-trend direction and corrects trend by pips
+2) Active retracement - price moves in a counter-trend direction and corrects trend by pips.

 Also, the importance of multiple time frame analysis is back into play.
 Here is why:

-B.) Multiple reversal signals on 1-time frame give more confluence and increase the odds of the signals indeed having an effect
+B.) Multiple reversal signals on 1 day time frame give more confluence and increase the odds of the signals indeed having an effect.

-C.) Multiple reversal signals on multiple time frames also increases the odds of those signals having an effect on price
+C.) Multiple reversal signals on multiple time frames also increase the odds of those signals having an effect on the price.

-Important warning: reversal signals take the time to play out and develop and usually do not materialize immediately.
+Important warning: reversal signals and chart patterns take time to play out and develop and usually do not materialize immediately.

 Potential reversal signals can vary widely.
 We will discuss my methods and also look at a few other commonly used techniques to tackle this topic.

-1) Divergence.
-This method is often the number one on the reversal signals list and so it should be.
+1) Divergence: This method is often number one on the reversal signals list and it should be.
 The trend is your friend and it will remain so until the trend becomes unsustainable.
 The latter happens when the trend is not supported with sufficient momentum.
-If the price is making higher highs and higher lows, but the oscillator is not confirming price action with equivalent higher highs, then the probability of trend continuation is decreasing and 1 of the above scenarios (passive or active retracement, range or reversal) is imminent.
+If the price is making higher highs and higher lows, but the oscillator is not confirming price action with equivalent higher highs, then the probability of trend continuation is decreasing.
+This means 1 of the above scenarios (passive or active retracement, range, or reversal) is imminent.
 In the case of a retracement, the trend can and will continue.
 Obviously, the trend ends when a range or reversal kicks in.
 More on trading divergence here.

-3) Support and resistance such as Fibonacci retracement / tops & bottoms / trend lines / moving averages / Fibonacci targets / Fibonacci extension.
-When in a trend, it is important to keep an eye out for obstacles which could hinder a trade from developing.
+3) Support and resistance: This includes Fibonacci retracement / tops & bottoms / trend lines / moving averages / Fibonacci targets / Fibonacci extension.
+When in a trend, it is important to keep an eye out for obstacles that could hinder a trade from developing.
 In an uptrend, a Forex trader wants to check whether a resistance level (such as the ones mentioned above) could be blocking the trade from developing (opposite is true for the downtrend).
-The most important resistances are always on 1 and 2 time frames higher than you usual chart viewing time frame.
+The most important resistances are always on 1 and 2 time frames higher than your usual chart viewing time frame.

-4) Chart patterns.
-Head and shoulders, inverse head and shoulders, rising wedges, falling wedges, double top, double bottom, triple top and triple bottom are all examples of chart patterns which indicate a lack of trend continuation probability.
-The confirmation of the pattern completion is the break of the neck line.
+4) Chart patterns: Head and shoulders, inverse head and shoulders, rising wedges, falling wedges, double top, double bottom, triple top, and triple bottom are all examples of chart patterns that indicate a lack of trend continuation probability.
+The confirmation of the pattern completion is the break of the neckline.

 5) Weakness: Lower highs and higher lows.
 A trend is confirmed when it keeps posting lower lows and higher highs.
 If a trend cannot break resistance or support and price forms lower high or higher low, then the steam of the trend might be slowing down.
 Be careful, as the trend could only be encountering a small hiccup before continuation, especially if this happens in a trend channel.
 The lower high or higher low could in some cases be a pattern as mentioned above as well.

-8) Nature of price action.
-Price will move either impulsive or corrective.
+8) Nature of price action: Price will move either impulsive or corrective.
 Knowing which is which will help understand the momentum dynamics of the market structure.
-Important aspect to realize is that market can make impulsive corrections (moves with momentum against the trend), and corrective impulses (moves a with little momentum with the trend) as well, although the opposite is most common and likely.
+An important aspect to realize is that the market can make impulsive corrections (moves with momentum against the trend), and corrective impulses (moves a with little momentum with the trend) as well, although the opposite is most common and likely.

-10) Time factor.
-Depending on how long a move takes to develop, the likelihood of a trend continuation is decreasing.
-If the with-the-trend move occurs too quickly, then there is higher statistical probability of a retrace.
-If the with-the-trend move occurs too slowly, then a with-the-trend move has less statistical chances of occurring and a the odds of reversal or range environment are higher.
+10) Time Frame Analysis: Depending on how long a move takes to develop, the likelihood of a trend continuation is decreasing.
+If the with-the-trend move occurs too quickly, then there is a higher statistical probability of a retrace.
+If the with-the-trend move occurs too slowly, then a with-the-trend move has less statistical chances of occurring and the odds of reversal or range environment are higher.